Michitaro-Naito/guidelines/guidelines.md

 ```

 ### Short Names for Iteration
-Use short names for iteration to type less.
+Use short names for iteration to type less and to keep readability.

 good:
 ```csharp